3DCoded/Happy-Hare/Happy-Hare-Parameters.md

 This group of settings collectively form the default gate map which can be updated with the `MMU_GATE_MAP` command or similar commands that determine gate status.
 They must all be the same length at the number of gates (0 .. n).
 Note that these are the defaults and will be overriden by saved values in mmu\_vars.cfg

 1. `gate_material` - Similarly this specifies the material type present in the gate.
 If not specified or commented out the name will be empty `MMU_GATE_MAP` is used to adjust and persist during use
 2. `gate_color` - Similarly this specifies the color of the filament in each gate.
-If not specified or commented out the color will be default Color can be w3c color name or RRGGBB (no leading #) `MMU_GATE_MAP` is used to adjust and persist during use
+If not specified or commented out the color will be default Color can be w3c color name or RRGGBB or RRGGBBAA (no leading #) `MMU_GATE_MAP` is used to adjust and persist during use
 3. `gate_spool_id` - If spoolman is active, you can here define the gate to spoolId mapping.
 This would typically be kept up-to-date with the `MMU_GATE_MAP GATE=...
 SPOOLID=...` command and refreshed with `MMU_GATE_MAP REFRESH=1`
 4. `gate_status` - Whether gate has filament available (2=available from buffer, 1=available from spool, 0=empty).
 If not specified or commented out the system default of all gates in an unknown state will be assumed `MMU_GATE_MAP` is used to adjust and persist during use
 5. `tool_to_gate_map` - The default mapping for tool to gate.
 If not specified out the default mapping will be "Tx = Gate #x".  `MMU_RESET_TTG_MAP` will revert current map to these default values. `MMU_REMAP_TTG` will modify and persist during use.